Jating73/Car-Parking-System/README.md

 - ### Put the slot size according to your prefrence instead of your_slot_size_here in .env_sample
 - ### Need to rename the .env_sameple to .env

+## Note-
+  It will only make 10 request in 10 seconds to server.
+So if you want to configure it you can.

 ## Running the project

     $ npm start